 Benzo Addiction Treatment in Idaho

-While much of the attention over the past several years has been centered around opioids and opioid abuse, the rate at which people abuse benzodiazepines, or benzos has also been on the rise.
+While much of the attention over the past several years has been centered around opioids and opioid abuse, the rate at which people abuse benzodiazepines has been on the rise.

-While benzos do serve a valuable medical purpose, they are also often taken in ways other than directed.
-With benzo abuse and addiction on the rise, it is important to know the warning signs of benzo abuse and addiction so you or a loved one can receive benzo addiction treatment.
+Benzodiazepines do serve a valuable medical purpose, they are also often taken in ways other than directed.
+With Benzo abuse and addiction on the rise, it is important to know the warning signs of Benzo abuse and addiction so you or a loved one can receive Benzo addiction treatment.

 Benzos have been medically prescribed for over 50 years to help treat conditions such as anxiety, depression, panic disorder, insomnia, muscle spasms, and seizures.
 In some cases, benzos are even given to a person before the anesthesia is administered during surgery to calm their nerves.